 This undignified spectacle is in no-one’s interest and sets a worrying precedent for the future.
 The issue of pensions will be in the news a lot in the coming months, following the Hutton review.
 The government has signalled its intention to wind-up final salary pensions and the race to the bottom that has began in the private sector looks set to continue in the public sector.

 Staff, and the trade unions that represent them, must have recourse to defend workers’ pensions.
 Individuals mustn’t be threatened with legal action for simply standing up against punitive changes.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.